Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Introduction

 \section{Introduction}

 Monte Carlo (MC) methods are the workhorse tool for studying the phase diagrams, thermodynamics and phase equilibria of a wide range of atomistic/lattice models of materials~\cite{landau_guide_2021}.
-However, a longstanding limitation of standard MC methods, based on the Metropolis--Hastings algorithm~\cite{metropolis_equation_1953}, is their restriction to obtaining results for only a single simulation temperature for a given simulation instance, and their inefficiency (particularly their slow rate of convergence) near discontinuous phase transitions.
-Near such discontinuous transitions, it is typically found that accurate characterisation of sharp features in state functions, such as peaks in specific heat, often requires a large number of independent simulations, each of which must utilise a substantial number of trial Monte Carlo moves.
-To overcome this issue, several so-called `enhanced' sampling techniques have been developed, including umbrella sampling, transition matrix Monte Carlo, and Wang-Landau sampling~\cite{frenkel_understanding_2002, bennett_efficient_1976, torrie_nonphysical_1977, berg_multicanonical_1991, berg_multicanonical_1992, lee_new_1993, wang_transition_1999}.
+However, a longstanding limitation of standard MC methods, based on the Metropolis algorithm~\cite{metropolis_equation_1953}, is their restriction to obtaining results for only a single simulation temperature for a given simulation instance, and their inefficiency (particularly their slow rate of convergence) near discontinuous phase transitions.
+Near such discontinuous transitions, it is typically found that accurate characterisation of sharp features in state functions, such as peaks in specific heat, often requires a large number of independent simulations, each of which must utilise a substantial number of trial MC moves.
+To overcome this issue, several so-called `enhanced' sampling techniques have been developed, including umbrella sampling, transition matrix MC, and Wang--Landau sampling~\cite{frenkel_understanding_2002, bennett_efficient_1976, torrie_nonphysical_1977, berg_multicanonical_1991, berg_multicanonical_1992, lee_new_1993, wang_transition_1999}.

 The root cause of the inefficiency of conventional sampling techniques in some settings is the fact that, in complex materials, ergodicity can be severely limited.
 This is a particularly significant problem when large free energy barriers separate regions of configuration space.
 Umbrella sampling (for example) addresses this by introducing a bias potential that facilitates transitions across these barriers, enabling more uniform sampling throughout the configuration space of the model.
 This method is part of a broader class of re-weighting techniques, in which the usual Boltzmann factor is replaced by a modified weight function, in order to remove the `real' thermodynamics such that a more uniform sampling is obtained.
 From this (biased) more uniform sampling, the (unbiased) Boltzmann statistics are subsequently recovered during post-processing.